Make an AFC Referral

 Caregivers may or may not be a family member and will assist the individual in daily support.

-Complete our referral form and a member of our team will be in touch.
+If you or someone you know may be a fit for Adult Family Care, complete our referral form, and a member of our team will be in touch.

 Advocates Adult Family Care program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).